 At around 9:50 a.m. we arrived on the southwest top.
 The eastern summit was clearly higher, so we traversed snowfields and reached the highest point at 10:45 a.m.
 Visibility was relatively good, a summit panorama video was shot, prayer flags were installed, and a small cairn built.
 GPS established the height as 6,235m and location at 34º31.873’’N, 78º00.492’’E (Google Earth: 34°31'50.56"N, 78°0'28.54"E).

 We initially started down the southeast ridge, but unstable snow slabs made us turn down a gully on the south face.
 After three 60m rappels, strong sunshine increased the risk of rockfall, so we downclimbed the rocky rib, which formed the eastern edge of the couloir, over extremely loose blocks.
 We arrived at advanced base at 4:30 p.m.

 Our Rongdo horseman said the mountain’s local name is Phokto Scheyok, which emphasizes its color (Scheyok is Ladakhi for black) and form (Phokto for pyramid or dome).
 This name has been registered with the Indian Mountaineering Foundation (IMF).

-Rongdo offers many unclimbed 6,000m peaks, including Fatha Peak to the north and the prominent peak of Yonchap Kangri to the south, clearly visible from the shepherds’ huts at Doksa.
+Rongdo offers many unclimbed 6,000m peaks, including an interesting one near Fatha to the north and the prominent peak of Yonchap Kangri to the south, clearly visible from the shepherds’ huts at Doksa.
 However, both have challenging access.
 The rock climbing possibilities are endless; from the middle of the Rongdo Valley we observed approximately 10km of 500m-plus rock walls.
 This apparently solid granite has no existing routes.
 The only caveats are that the quality of the granite decreases in the upper valley, and some rock walls are sacred to Buddhists and so should be avoided.

 – Keith Goffin, Germany